 2.Bypass static spreadsheets as all captured data is fed into digital dashboards that offer you at-a-glance summaries of production progress – as well as the ability to view and improve your manufacturing productivity measures/ KPIs – all in real-time and securely accessible from any device.

-3. Benchmark productivity and measure OEE by eliminating shop floor and inefficiencies – such as changeover, maintenance, eliminating waste or servicing schedules – to improve OEE and ROI as well as boost customer satisfaction rates due to reduced lead times.
+3. Benchmark productivity and measure OEE by eliminating shop floor inefficiencies – such as changeover, maintenance, eliminating waste or servicing schedules.
+All of which will improve OEE goals, including performance and availability.

 “By removing bottlenecks on one process, we boosted productivity from five products a day to 25 a day.”Charles Turner, Managing Director at Durham-Duplex